ggobi/ggally/cran-comments.md

 * win-builder (devel and release)
   * There were no ERRORs or WARNINGs.
   * There are two NOTEs.
-    * checking installed package size ...
-NOTE installed size is 10.5Mb sub-directories of 1Mb or more: doc   9.7Mb

     * checking CRAN incoming feasibility ...
 NOTE
       Maintainer: 'Barret Schloerke <schloerke@gmail.com>'

       Possibly mis-spelled words in DESCRIPTION:
-        geoms (25:40)
+        geoms (25:43)
         ggplot (5:21)
         scatterplot (26:49)

+    * checking installed package size ...
+NOTE installed size is 10.9Mb sub-directories of 1Mb or more: doc   9.7Mb

 ## Reverse dependencies